pablomendes/dbpedia-spotlight-gsoc/README.markdown

 ### SPARQL server ###

 We also use a SPARQL endpoint to query data about GSoC projects.
-So you first need access to a SPARQL server.
+The command below uses cURL to execute a SPARQL query that retrieves all GSoC projects tagged with the string "css".

+    curl http://spotlight.dbpedia.org/sparql/ -d "query=select * where { ?s  <http://spotlight.dbpedia.org/gsoc/vocab#taggedString> \"css\"@en } limit 5"

+Please see below how to set up your own SPARQL Server.
 We will use Apache Jena's Fuseki as an example:

 http://jena.apache.org/documentation/serving_data/index.html#download-fuseki